IMUG: The Original Multilingual Computing User Group

 - David Murphy, JJ Enser and many others hosted us at Apple for almost 20 years.
-Thanks also to recent volunteers at other corporate hosts: Andrew Swerdlow, Rim Yazigi, and Luke Swartz (Google); Salvo Giammarrise and Jessica Roland (then at Yahoo!); and Laura Gómez, Lena Zuniga and Gaby Peña (all at Twitter at the time).
+Thanks also to recent volunteers at other corporate hosts: Andrew Swerdlow, Rim Yazigi, and Luke Swartz at Google; Paul Bennet, Jessica Roland, Vinod Sankar, Madhura Barwe and Evelyn Ohshana then at Yahoo!; and Laura Gómez, Lena Zuniga and Gaby Peña then at Twitter.

 - Andrew Kirk, Norbert Lindenberg (now organizer of the SF Globalization Meetup), Mimi Obinata, Jim Loomis and many others were early IMUG members and volunteers.

 Join the multilingual computing community!
 Admission to most IMUG events is free for members.
 Membership is only $20, annual renewals are $15, and lifetime membership is $100.